canjs/canjs/docs/can-guides/commitment/recipes/weather-report/weather-report.md

 var frag = template( vm );
 document.body.appendChild(frag);
 ```
+@highlight 1-9

 ## Allow a user to enter a location

 ### The problem

-We want an input element where a person can type a location to search for weather
+We want an `input` element to:

+- Allow a person to type a location to search for weather.
-and to show the user the location they typed.
+- Show the user the location they typed.

 ### Things to know